Frequently Asked Questions

 What is the cumulative undergraduate indebtedness for students graduating from Rhode Island College?

-The average cumulative amount borrowed by undergraduate students who started at Rhode Island College as first-time students and graduated between July 1, 2013 and June 30, 2014 was $25,567.
+The average cumulative amount borrowed by undergraduate students who completed their degrees at Rhode Island College was $20,906 and the typical monthly payment was $222/mo*.
 This includes federal, state and private student loans that were borrowed while enrolled at Rhode Island College.
 It does not include parent loans and loans borrowed while enrolled at other institutions.

 Back to top